open-rmf/crossflow/handbook/src/join.md

 ![fetch-by-clone](./assets/figures/fetch-by-clone.svg)

-We can't bake any pies without preheating the oven, but once the oven has reached the right temperature, we do not need preheat it again.
-We can have our ingredient preparation branch repeatedly prepare the pie pans for baking, and those pans will be put in the oven as soon as the oven is finished preheating.
+We can't bake any pies until the oven is preheated, but once the oven has reached the right temperature, we do not need preheat it again.
+We can have our ingredient preparation branch repeatedly prepare the pie pans for baking, and all of those pans will be put in the oven as soon as the oven has finished preheating once.
 Any new pans that are prepared after the preheating is finished can go into the oven right away.

 To express this behavior, we use fetch-by-clone for the buffer that tracks whether the oven is preheated, while we do the regular fetch-by-pull for the prepared pan.